daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | scripted-scalatest | Executes all test configured in `scriptedScalaTestSpec`.
 This task must be [configured for scripted-plugin to run in the `test` script file](#step-5-configure-test-script). |

-## Roadmap

-I would like to create test cases for this plugin, ideally eventually using this plugin itself.
-Unfortunately, I just can't seem to figure out how to convert `scripted` from an `InputKey` into a `TaskKey` so that I can execute it with `Project.runTask`.
-I keep getting errors no matter what arguments I pass into `scripted.toTask`.
-I'll be really grateful if anyone can point me in the right direction.

 ## Licence

 Copyright 2017, 2018 Daniel Shuy